agricio/TinDev/README.md

 ## 💻 The Project

   The TinDev is a micro-project, builded to clone some functions of the app Tinder using the Github API to register Devs in the data base.
-The Sistem have the functions looks like: register, acess, choise bettwen like or dislike and the match in the two plataforms front end and mobile.
-The sistem use back end node with mongoDB to the communication API was used json.
-In the front end ReactJS and React-Native in the Mobile using socket-io in the real-time connection bettwen the plataforms.
+The Sistem have the functions looks like: register, acess, choise bettwen like or dislike and the match in the two plataforms Front End and Mobile.
+The sistem use Back End node with mongoDB to the Data Base to the communication API was used JSON.
+In the Front End ReactJS and React-Native in the Mobile using Socket-io in the real-time connection bettwen the plataforms.

 <h3> 📱 Images of Project Mobile </br> </br>